 (iv)The Parties understand and acknowledge that the gas to be transported by Transporter under this Agreement is intended to be transported downstream to markets in Mexico by means of EPNG’s Samalayuca Lateral Pipeline.
 EPNG has applied to the FERC in Docket No. CP93-253-004 for authorization to expand the border-crossing capacity of the Samalayuca Lateral Pipeline by 100,000 MMcf/d, all of which incremental capacity has been contracted by EPNG to Shipper.
 Several parties have protested EPNG’s application.
 The Parties hereto agree that receipt on or before _______, 2002, of FERC approval of the subject EL Paso application shall be a condition precedent to MGI’s obligations under the FTSA.

-3. MGI and Pemex Board of Directors Approval.
-This LOI shall be subject to approval by the MGI and Pemex Boards of Directors.
-MGI shall present this LOI for approval by the MGI and Pemex Boards of Directors.
-MGI shall provide written notification to Participants of the decision of the Board of Directors of both MGI and Pemex within ten (10) days following the board meetings.

-4. Exclusivity.
+.
+3. Exclusivity.
 During the term of this LOI, MGI agrees not to directly or indirectly solicit, initiate, undertake, receive, evaluate, negotiate or encourage inquiries, proposals, or offers for any project to provide natural gas service that would compete with the TransPecos Pipeline Project or its services.

-5. Public Announcements.
+4. Public Announcements.
 During the term of this LOI, neither Participants nor MGI shall issue any press release or make any public announcement regarding the TransPecos Pipeline Project without the consent of the other, provided that any Party may make any disclosures required by applicable law.